 Courgette

+This recipe is vegetarian, gluten-free, and nut-free.
 The raita is made with yogurt.
 I used dairy yogurt, but you could just as easily use a vegan yogurt or a blend of cashews and water.
 There are instructions for this alternative in the notes of the recipe.
-I hope you enjoy this easy lunch or weekday dinner.
-It is nutritious, delicious and leaves you feeling deeply satisfied.
-As always, if you are making this recipe please tag me on Instagram under @life_and_lemons_foodblog or leave a comment below.
-I look forward to hearing from you!! 🤗
+Due to the eggs and and buckwheat used this recipe is not paleo or vegan.

 Thumb up for the Fritters.